 Krista was arrested for a BDW and possession of an illegal narcotic and later transported to the Washoe County Jail.

 The Regional Sex Offender Notification Unit (RSONU) is informing the general public of informational matters related to a Tier III (High Risk) Sex Offender.

-Mr. Curtis Herbert, age 49, has been assessed as a Tier III Offender by the State of Nevada Sex Offender Registry.
-The RSONU has been notified that he will be residing in the 500 block of West 4th Street and that he is not currently.
+Mr. Myron Orlando Jerry, age 49, has been assessed as a Tier III Sex Offender by the State of Nevada Sex Offender Registry.
+The RSONU has been notified that he will be residing in the 300 block of Record Street, and is currently unemployed.

-Mr. Herbert is in compliance with all Sex Offender laws, and is not wanted by law enforcement.
+Mr. Jerry is in compliance with all Sex Offender laws, and is not wanted by law enforcement.

-Mr. Herbert is not currently being supervised by the State of Nevada, Department of Public Safety, Division of Parole and Probation.
+Mr. Jerry is currently not being supervised by the State of Nevada, Department of Public Safety, Division of Parole and Probation.